YaannSloot/NoodleBot/README.md

 Remember that the hardware load has a potential to increase with each new guild that the bot is added to.
 You should try running this bot on a dedicated machine if possible, with an ethernet connection to your router to minimize latency

-## Important links for contributors
+## Important links for those wanting to modify source code

 Discord4J Documentation: